hiett/libcluster_hop/README.md

 This token is used to get all the containers in a deployment from the Hop API.

-### 2. Create / Get a Deployment ID
-This will start with deployment_

-### 3. Setup the strategy in your Application file
+### 2. Setup the strategy in your Application file

 Here's an example of what a barebones Application file would look like:
 ```elixir